Unfolding a Bykov attractor: from an attracting torus to strange attractors: An application: Hopf-zero singularity unfolds strange attractors

 \subsection{Truncating at order 3}

-Truncating at third order any generic unfolding of \eqref{family_unfolding2.2} with $a>0$ and $b=-1$, we may write:
+Truncating at third order any generic unfolding of \eqref{family_unfolding2.2} with $a>0$ and $b=-1$, we obtain:

-where the new parameters $c,d,e,f\in \RR$ satisfy the open conditions:
+Assuming that the new parameters $c,d,e,f\in \RR$ satisfy the open conditions:

-Following \cite{GH, Kuznetsov}, the flow of \eqref{family_unfolding2.3b} exhibits a heteroclinic cycle associated to at all points $(\mu_1, \mu_2)$ lying at the line $(AHC)$ defined by This cycle is asymptotically stable cycle provided conditions \eqref{Hopf_constants} are valid.
-Line (AHC) is depicted in Figure \ref{HZ1a}.
+the flow of \eqref{family_unfolding2.3bb} exhibits a heteroclinic cycle associated to at all points $(\mu_1, \mu_2)$ lying at the line $AHC$ defined by This cycle has a non-empty basin of attraction \cite{GH, Kuznetsov}.
+Line AHC is depicted in Figure \ref{HZ1a}.